malwina-data/ci-cd/readme.md

 ├── scripts/
 │   ├── setup_azure_devops.md                  # Readme.md describe steps with installing Agent on VM
 ├── pipelines/
-│   └── azure_piplines_run_on_VM_Agent.yaml    # Pipeline run when all the enviroment is ready on VM ├── code/
+│   ├── azure_piplines_run_on_VM_Agent.yaml    # Pipeline run when all the enviroment is ready on VM │   └── azure_pipelines_on_Azure_Agent.yaml    # Pipeline run on Azure Agent with basic checks
+├── code/
 │   ├── deploy.sh                               # Code runnig main.py on the VM
 │   ├── log.txt                                 # Example of logs to process
 │   ├── main.py
 │   ├── test_main.py
+├── .gitignore
-└── .gitignore
+└── README.md
-└── azure_pipelines_on_Azure_Agent.yaml         # Pipeline run on Azure Agent with basic checks └── README.md